Regrowing your hair is not easy, but it is possible.

 What you’ll notice is that the garlic gets into your body and can be smelt on your breath later throughout the day.
 This demonstrates clearly how permeable the skin is.

 Putting any kind of chemicals on your hair or scalp will damage its long term health and aggravate hair loss.
 Why would you even bother when there are so many natural, nourishing ingredients you could use instead.

-So, let me summarise this section: Avoid unnatural heat and avoid chemicals and you’ll be giving your hair the best possible chance to regrow.
+So, let me summarise this section: Avoid unnatural heat and avoid chemicals and you’ll be giving your hair the best possible chance to grow back healthier than ever.